 (Disclosure: Some of the links below may be affiliate links)

-This assistant will guide you through investing.
-And through your chat with the assistant, the system will design a personalized portfolio.
+Selma is a Robo-Advisor that offers you your own virtual personal assistant.
+This assistant will guide you through investing, and through your chat with him, the system will design a personalized portfolio for you.

 In 2019, they also started offering access to a third pillar.
 So, you can have your third pillar managed by Selma’s advisor.
 It follows the same model as their investment account.

 In 2021, Migros Group invested 3.5 million CHF into Selma!
 Such an investment is an excellent sign about the future of the Robo-Advisor service!
 Since Migros Bank is a large bank, this could mean many new potential customers for Selma!

 Until 2021, Selma was branded as Selma Finance.
 In 2021, Selma redesigned their entire website.
 The new website is much more professional, easier to use, and contains all the necessary information quickly at hand.
 They did a great job with the changes.